fbielejec/fbielejec.github.io/_posts/2019-01-12-clojurescript-chaining-js-promises-previous-value.md

 # <a name="rejection"> Handling Promise rejection </a>

-If one of the promises in the chain encounters an error than the macro handles that.
+If one of the promises in the chain encounters an error, the macro handles that in its `catch` block.
 Here is an example:

 ```clojure